-- If you wish to participate in the annual Commencement Ceremony, you must indicate on your graduation application that you intend to participate in the ceremony, and submit a R.S.V.P. via e-mail.
+If you wish to participate in commencement, you must indicate on your graduation application and submit a R.S.V.P. by the posted deadline.
 There are no exceptions to this requirement.

-- Information about the commencement ceremony and the purchase of caps, gowns, and announcements is mailed to all participants in the spring semester.
+Information about the commencement ceremony and the purchase of caps, gowns, and announcements will be mailed and/or e-mailed to all participants during the spring semester.
 More information is also available on the commencement ceremony page.

 If you are seeking to graduate with two degrees and/or certificates, you must submit an Application for Graduation for each award.

 Students may only graduate with one specialization within a single degree.